dfiore1230/ha-poolsync/README.md

 - Number: Chlor Output (0–100%)
 - Switch: Salt Boost (24h) via `boostMode`

+### Push-link onboarding

+During configuration the integration uses PoolSync's push-link mechanism to obtain an API password without any credentials.
+It works by:

+1. Generating a temporary user identifier.
+2. Sending `PUT /api/poolsync?cmd=pushLink&start` to open a short authorization window.
+3. Polling `GET /api/poolsync?cmd=pushLink&status` every 0.5 s using that user header.
+4. When you press the LINK button on the PoolSync within the timeout window (default 60 s), the device replies with `macAddress` and `password`.
+5. The integration stores the password as the token together with the generated user and uses them for all further requests.
+If no password is received before the window closes, onboarding aborts.

 ## Manual Install
 Copy `custom_components/poolsync/` into `<config>/custom_components/` and restart HA.